 I’ve said it before and I’m going to say it again: these 14-inch ZenBooks offer some of the best inputs you can find on any ultrabook these days.

 However, I still think that Asus might source their keyboards from a few different places, as this keyboard on the UM425QA still feels a bit different to me, a bit softer and mushier than what’s available on the UX425 models.
 I remember the strokes being firmer on the UX425s, and I also have one of the newer ZenBook 14X here for a side-by-side comparison, and that keyboard also feels a bit firmer to me.
+Here’s a detailed comparison of the ZenBook 14 and 14X lineups, if interested.

 At the same time, I must add that I got along much better typing on this UM425QA than on the older UM425IA/UA models, and I think most of you should not have a problem using this keyboard everyday, or even type for a living on it.